OWASP/www-policy/operational/conferences-events.md

 - demographic information such as postcode, preferences and interests

 ### Photography
 OWASP events are open to the public, and OWASP does not restrict attendees (including OWASP staff, volunteers, sponsors, and media) from taking photos or videos at our events.
-By attending out events, you acknowledge that you are in a public space and that attendees  (including OWASP staff, volunteers, sponsors, and media) may capture your image in photos and videos.
+By attending our events, you acknowledge that you are in a public space and that attendees  (including OWASP staff, volunteers, sponsors, and media) may capture your image in photos and videos.
 Nevertheless, OWASP encourages event attendees to exercise common sense and good judgment, and respect the wishes of other attendees who do not wish to be photographed at the Events.

 OWASP reserves the right to use images taken at conference and events with your photograph and/or likeness in future marketing materials.